delprzemo/react-cheatsheet/README.md

 ## List of elements

-Recommended way to show list of same component is use "map" function.
+The recommended way to show a list of the same components is to use the "map" function.
 Example:
 ```js
 const numbers = [1, 2, 3, 4, 5];
 const listItems = numbers.map((numer, index) =>